 We are lucky to have UNDP lead on stakeholder engagement through its Trialogue methodology, and UNESCO on the role of indigenous and local knowledge (ILK).
 Their participation will enhance the potential impact of NEAs and support the integration of their findings into policy planning and decision making.

-Please remember to emphasize that UNEP-WCMC’s role is to develop capacity and process, with support from UNDP & UNESCO.
+Please remember to emphasize that UNEP-WCMC’s role is to develop capacity and create opportunities for knowledge exchange between country partners to support their assessment process, with support from UNDP & UNESCO.

 True to its mission of placing ‘biodiversity at the heart of environment and development decision-making', UNEP-WCMC supports countries conducting national ecosystem assessments through its NEA Initiative.